SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 ## Excercise 3

+- Similar simple code
-- similar but let's use a `makefile` and a different compiler with `module`
+  - but let's use a `makefile` and
+  - a different compiler by loading a `module`

-1. create a directory and copy the source file
+1. create a directory and copy the source and makefile files
 ```
 % cd ..
 % mkdir ex03